ooni/spec/backends/th-007-nwcth.md

 3. how to choose whether the Probe should read whole response bodies (which seems useful to detect throttling) or stop reading early.

+4. we do not discuss how to treat IP addresses resolved by the client in a more suspicious way, and which check we could perform directly inside of the test helper to discover right away DNS censorship.

 These problems will be solved at a later time.